Republic of Serbian Krajina: Creation

 A wider-scale war was launched in August 1991.
 Over the following months, a large area of territory, amounting to a third of Croatia, was controlled by the rebel Serbs.
 The Croatian population suffered heavily, fleeing or evicted with numerous killings, leading to ethnic cleansing.
 The bulk of the fighting occurred between August and December 1991 when approximately 80,000 Croats were expelled (and some were killed).
-Many more died and or were displaced in fighting in eastern Slavonia (this territory along the Croatian/Serbian border was not part of the Krajina, and it was the JNA that was the principal actor in that part of the conflict).
+Many more died and/or were displaced in fighting in eastern Slavonia (this territory along the Croatian/Serbian border was not part of the Krajina, and it was the JNA that was the principal actor in that part of the conflict).
 The total number of exiled Croats and other non-Serbs range from 170,000 (ICTY) up to a quarter of a million people (Human Rights Watch).

 In the latter half of 1991, Croatia was beginning to form an army and their main defenders, the local police, were overpowered by the JNA military who supported rebelled Croatian Serbs.
 The RSK was located entirely inland, but they soon started advancing deeper into Croatian territory.
 Among other places, they shelled the Croatian coastal town of Zadar killing over 80 people in nearby areas and damaging the Maslenica Bridge that connected northern and southern Croatia, in the Operation Coast-91.
 They also tried to overtake Šibenik, but the defenders successfully repelled the attack by JNA, in the Battle of Šibenik.
 The main city theatre was also bombed by JNA forces.
 The city of Vukovar, however, was completely devastated by JNA attacks.
 The city of Vukovar that warded off JNA attacks for months eventually fell, ending the Battle of Vukovar.
 2,000 defenders of Vukovar and civilians were killed, 800 went missing and 22,000 were forced into exile.
 The wounded were taken from Vukovar Hospital to Ovčara near Vukovar where they were executed.

 Formal proclamations

-On 19 December 1991, the SAO Krajina proclaimed itself the Republic of Serbian Krajina.
+On 19 December 1991, the SAO Krajina and SAO Western Slavonia proclaimed themselves together as the Republic of Serbian Krajina.
 The Constitution of Serbian Krajina came into effect the same day.
-On 26 February 1992, the SAO Western Slavonia and SAO Slavonia, Baranja and Western Syrmia were added to the RSK, which initially had only encompassed the territories within the SAO Krajina.
+On 26 February 1992, the SAO Slavonia, Baranja and Western Syrmia was added to the RSK, which initially had only encompassed the territories within the SAO Krajina.
 The Army of the Republic of Serb Krajina (Srpska Vojska Krajine, SVK) was officially formed on 19 March 1992.
 The RSK occupied an area of some 17,028 km2 at its greatest extent.